SehwanHong/Artificial-Intelligence/NDSVR/index.md

 ### Design Space

 Performing empirical studies on model families are difficult since they are broadly defined and typically not fully specified.
-To make disctinctino between abstract model families, design space is introduces.
-Design space is a concrete set of architectures taht can be isntantiated from the model family.
+To make disctinction between abstract model families, design space is introduces.
+Design space is a concrete set of architectures that can be instantiated from the model family.

 A design space consist of two components
 1. parameterization of a model family